mertvnl/StackMechanic/README.md

 ### This is not a complete game but a very popular mechanic.

-In this repo, I've tried to make a stack mechanic similar to ATM Rush.
+In this repo, I've tried to make a stack mechanic similar to ATM Rush in few hours.

 ### Assets Used
 1- **DoTween**, to make simple animatons.